mdtanker/polartoolkit/.github/CONTRIBUTING.md

 <sub>Adapted from the great contribution guidelines of the [Fatiando a Terra](https://www.fatiando.org/) packages<sub>.

 > This document contains some general guidlines to help with contributing to this code.
-Contributing to a package can be a daunting task, if you want help please reach out on the [Github discussions page](https://github.com/mdtanker/antarctic_plots/discussions)!
+Contributing to a package can be a daunting task, if you want help please reach out on the [GitHub discussions page](https://github.com/mdtanker/antarctic_plots/discussions)!

 Any kind of help would be much appreciated.
 Here are a few ways to contribute:
 * 🐛 Submitting bug reports and feature requests
 * 📝 Writing tutorials or examples
 * 🔍 Fixing typos and improving to the documentation
 * 💡 Writing code for everyone to use

+A few easy options:
+* Add a new pre-defined region
+  * this could simple involve adding 1 line of code!
+* Add a new dataset to the `fetch` module
+  * most of the code is reused for each function in `fetch`, just find an existing function which has the same input datatype (filetype, whether it needs unzipping, preprocessing, or both), and reused the code.

 If you get stuck at any point you can create an issue on GitHub (look for the Issues tab in the repository).